-- Advance (Enabling) Works Program Status

-- o Utility Relocation

-- 90% Design package; the Dec.
-31, 2023 forecast completion was not met; package was completed in May 2024 and continues in the comment

-- The 90% Design cost estimate was accepted on September 9, 2024. - Working with the GEC, TJPA has completed the schedule update, based on the FFGA+27 revisions, and there will be an approximate 4-month delay to completion and acceptance of the 90% Design.
+- Advance (Enabling) Works Program Status - Utility Relocation - 90% Design package; the Dec.
+31, 2023 forecast completion was not met; package was completed in May 2024 and continues in the comment resolution stage; GEC responses to review comments were under review prior to being issued to the stakeholders.
+TJPA plans to hold several comment resolution meetings with stakeholders through mid-February 2025 - The 90% Design cost estimate was accepted on September 9, 2024. - Working with the GEC, TJPA has completed the schedule update, based on the FFGA+27 revisions, and there will be an approximate 4-month delay to completion and acceptance of the 90% Design.
 Status is reflected in the August 2024 schedule update (July 31, 2024 data date), along with the Contract UR-10 construction schedule.
-TJPA reported that the delay has been mitigated by shortening the RFP response duration by 2 months and by shortening the construction mobilization duration by 3 months. - Based on the proposed changes to the 4th and Townsend underground station that significantly reduce the facilities size, TJPA continues working with the GEC to optimize the utility relocation designs in Townsend Street to reduce both cost and construction duration. - DTX 4th and King Yard Preparation Packages (4KY) - To reduce delay risk, TJPA has divided the Yard Preparation Package into Package A (4KYA) for site clearing along the 4th and King Yard north and east project limits and Package B (4KYB) for at grade track and systems work along the 4th and King Yard south and west project limits.
-Division of the final 30% Design into Packages A and B was completed in April 2024.
+TJPA reported that the delay

+- has been mitigated by shortening the RFP response duration by 2 months and by shortening the construction mobilization duration by 3 months. - Based on the proposed changes to the 4th and Townsend underground station that significantly reduce the facilities size, TJPA continues working with the GEC to optimize the utility relocation designs in Townsend Street to reduce both cost and construction duration.
+During January 2025, the GEC initiated work on the revised 60% design that incorporates improved utility relocation design solutions based on the significant reduction of the plan footprint for the proposed underground station at 4th and Townsend Streets.
+The revised Basis of Design was submitted on December 9, 2024, review comments were issued on December 20, 2024 and several comment resolution meetings were held during January 2025.

+o DTX 4th and King Yard Preparation Packages (4KY)

+- To reduce delay risk, in April 2024 TJPA divided the Yard Preparation Package into Package A (4KYA) for site clearing along the 4th and King Yard north and east project limits and Package B (4KYB) for at-grade track and systems work along the 4th and King Yard south and west project limits.
 Package B has been removed from the Advance (Enabling) Work Program and will be monitored separately.
-See 4KYB item below for additional details. - Design requirements gathering with Caltrain started in mid-June 2024.
-Efforts to achieve a better design basis may result in a 1-2 month delay for the 4KYA 60% Design but may yield fewer review comments.
-Design is progressing based on the agreed-upon general site layout. - The updated Contract 20-YA construction schedule has been included in the revised project Master Schedule issued as the August 2024 schedule update (July 31, 2024 data date). - Construction sequencing plans have been prepared and a review workshop was held on November 18, 2024. - Additional design changes are required to raise the elevation of the relocated PCEP equipment to meet new flood elevation design criteria from SFPUC. - Building Demolition Package - 60% Design plans and specifications were accepted in August 2024. - 60% Design construction cost estimate was accepted in May 2024. - San Francisco Department of Building Inspection (SFDBI) will complete its full review at completion and acceptance of the 90% Design.
+See 4KYB item below for additional details. - The updated Contract 20-YA construction schedule has been included in the revised project Master Schedule issued as the August 2024 schedule update (July 31, 2024 data date). - Construction sequencing plans have been prepared and a review workshop was held on November 18, 2024. - Additional design changes are required to raise the elevation of the relocated PCEP equipment to meet new flood elevation design criteria from SFPUC. - Based on Caltrain's wayside power requirements, the GEC provided several wayside power design options to Caltrain at the meeting with TJPA on January 16, 2025.